momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/intro_to_qgis_vector_intro.md

 # Introduction to QGIS: Vector Data

 ## Workshop Purpose
 The purpose of this workshop is to get you acquainted with the basics of QGIS.
 QGIS is an open-source software that is both Mac and Windows compatible.
-You can download the software on the [QGIS homepage](https://qgis.org/en/site/).
+If you are using your personal computer, you can download the software on the [QGIS homepage](https://qgis.org/en/site/).
 This workshop is divided in two parts.
 In the first part, participants will become acquainted with vector data along with basic tasks you can do in QGIS.
 In the second part, participants will learn basic cartographic principles and learn how to make a map.
+Even if you are not able to come to the workshop, these materials are designed in a way in which you can go through it in your own time!
+Feel free to use these materials if you want to do a QGIS workshop of your own, but please provide proper attribution when doing so! :grin:

 By the end of Part 1 of this workshop, participants will be able to:
 1. Describe the three types of GIS Vector Data.